RV Solar Panels: What You Need To Know

 One way to see exactly how much power is going into, and out of, your battery bank is to use a battery monitor.

 This precisely measures the amount of electrical current flow in and out of your batteries.

-The Victron BMV-712 is a popular choice as it is relatively inexpensive.
+The Victron BMV-712 is a popular choice because it is relatively inexpensive.